johanberntsson/thewall/README.md

 The Wall
 =======
-Johan Berntsson, 2014

-A game for the Commodore 64 written in C using the cc65 cross compiler
+This is a game for the Commodore 64 written in C using the cc65 cross compiler

 ![Screenshot](https://github.com/johanberntsson/thewall/blob/master/thewall.png)